 - We use Cointreau but you can use another brand if you prefer.

 - You can use a lowball or coupe glass if you don't have a martini glass.

 Thirsty for More Cocktails?

-Try our recipes for the Americano, Bee’s Knees, Boulevardier Caipirinha, Clover Club, Daiquiri, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Hugo Spritz, Irish Coffee, Kir Royale, Last Word, Manhattan, Maple Bourbon Smash, Martinez, Mauresque, Milk Punch, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, New York Sour, Old Fashioned, Paper Plane, Pimm’s Cup, Pink Lady, Porto Tonico, Sidecar, Spicy Margarita, Tomate and Whiskey Ginger cocktails.
+Try our recipes for the Americano, Aviation, Bee’s Knees, Boulevardier, Caipirinha, Clover Club, Daiquiri, Diplomat, Eggnog, French 75, G+T, Gibson, Gimlet, Grasshopper, Hemingway Daiquiri, Hugo Spritz, Irish Coffee, Kir Royale, Last Word, Manhattan, Maple Bourbon Smash, Martinez, Mauresque, Milk Punch, Mint Julep, Mojito, Moscow Mule, Mudslide, Negroni, New York Sour, Old Fashioned, Paper Plane, Pimm’s Cup, Pink Lady, Porto Tonico, Sidecar, Spicy Margarita, Tomate and Whiskey Ginger cocktails.

 About the Authors

 Daryl & Mindi Hirsch